 Born and brought up in Tehran, she was a member of the Iranian team at the International Mathematical Olympiad at high school.
 She won a gold medal in the olympiad in 1994 and another the following year with a perfect score.
 After completing a bachelor’s degree at Sharif University of Technology in Tehran in 1999, she joined Harvard University in the United States, where her thesis advisor was Curtis McMullen, a fellow Fields Medal winner, and obtained her doctorate in 2004.
 She then became a professor at Princeton University before moving to Stanford University in 2008.

 Amongst the many people who have paid tribute to the late mathematician, Stanford University president Marc Tessier-Lavigne declared that: “Maryam is gone far too soon, but her impact will live on for the thousands of women she inspired to pursue math and science”.

 “The grievous passing of Maryam Mirzakhani, the eminent Iranian and world-renowned mathematician, is very much heart-rending,” Iran’s president, Hassan Rouhani, said in a message that was reported by the Tehran Times.

-A tribute to Dr Maryam Mirzakhani can be found in this article published on the Stanford University website on 15th July 2017.
+A tribute to Dr Maryam Mirzakhani can be found in an article published on the Stanford University website on 15 July 2017.